ScaledMarkets/dabl/README.md

+# What Is DABL?

+DABL stands for "Dependent Artifact Build Language".
+It is a language for defining software dependencies.

 # Motivation

 Existing “build” languages (e.g., make, ant, maven, gradle, Jenkins “pipeline”) leave much to be desired.
 They tend to be non-composable, weakly typed, and have poor extensibility features.
 As such, they make build processes brittle and unreliable and also limit reusability.